HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   tailored to each person's precise psychological weak spots.
   Or introducing a bit of non-fatal "accidents" for the ones about to act on physical violences.
-  A good thing about being a super-AGI is that she is able to do all this in parallel, easily scaled to the whole country.
+  This is easily scaled to the entire island country with simple parallelization- a nice quirk of her being a super-AGI.

   As natural humans <em>voluntarily</em> emigrate away from <em>RdO</em>,
   <span style="color:MediumPurple">Ĝejda</span>